 Detective Hunter nodded.

 “Please keep Mrs. Morrison company.
-I’ll be back to talk to you both shortly.”
+I’ll talk to you both shortly.”

 Faye grabbed Sarah’s arm and led her back to the porch.
-Sarah followed as if in a trance and sat down.
+Sarah followed as if in a trance.
+They sat down, listening to voices and bumping noises upstairs.

-“They’re carrying out computers and boxes of files,” she said.
+“They’re carrying out computers and boxes,” she said.

 Sarah flinched.